MP

 Good hosting

 Good web hosting doesn’t have to be expensive.
-It’s crucial to purchase your domain and hosting at a reputable web hosting company with good service and no downtime.
-You want hosting that loads your site FAST, so you don’t lose any readers.
+Purchasing your domain and hosting at a reputable web hosting company with good service and no downtime is crucial.

 If you don’t have your domain name yet, use the below tool to see if it’s still available 🙂